kieraneglin/Thumper-Blocks/README.md

 **Printed Parts**

+These are made to be printed in ABS and friends (including ASA) and do not require additional shrinkage compensation, just like the main ERCF files.

-- 1x [springy] servo arm for your servo of choice
+- 1x [Springy][springy] servo arm for your servo of choice
+  - NOTE: I've included a backup in this repository just in case, but you should prefer to use the files from Springy
 - 1x every file in the STL folder for each block you want to make
-  - NOTE: files are made to be printed in their default orientation and without supports
+  - NOTE: files are made to be printed in their default orientation and without additional supports

 ## Assembly